brown-agt/agt-server-remastered/readme.md

 - I am recieving an error concerning my hostname
     - Please find your ip address using `ifconfig` (Mac) or `ipconfig` (Windows) under `en0` or `eth0`.
 Find your hostname using `echo $HOST` and then set the host in `\etc\hosts`.
 That usually fixes the problem.
     - Alternatively if that doesn't work you can just supply the ip address that you found to server.py when you run it using the optional `--ip` arguement.

-# Todo
-- Add ip and port options to agents and update source shell command to use the ip and port